fellipaocastro/github-viewer/README.rst

 Usage
 -----

-In order to better see it locally, make use of a web server:
+In order to better see it locally, make use of a web server in the projects's root path:

 .. code-block:: bash